Tennis Elbow in Children

-Tennis elbow is a repetitive stress injury of the elbow that occurs when the muscles and tendons in the elbow area are torn or damaged.
+What is tennis elbow in a child?Tennis elbow is a repetitive stress injury.
+It happens when the muscles and tendons in the elbow area are torn or damaged.

-What are the symptoms of tennis elbow?
+What are the symptoms of tennis elbow in a child?

 Treatment may include:

 - Rest from playing tennis or the activity that caused the injury

 - Nonsteroidal anti-inflammatory medicines (NSAIDs) such as ibuprofen